 Security Requirements Criteria

-- Sensitive data not stored on client: The application must not store sensitive data on the client machine in easily accessible locations.
+- Sensitive data not to be stored on client: The application must not store sensitive data on the client machine in easily accessible locations.

-Note I: Easily accessible locations include the browser cache, the browser history and persistent cookies on the client machine.
+Note I: Easily accessible locations include the browser cache, the browser history, other browser menus and persistent cookies on the client machine.

 Note II: The browser memory is not considered an easily accessible location for this criterion.